-A corrosive trend which is increasingly growing among the people is body shaming.
+A corrosive trend that is increasingly growing among people is body shaming.
 It is quite common among people be it our relatives, friends or most importantly the strangers who are not even known to us.

 Celebrities on body shaming